StephenRoddy/58IndicesLangTrans/README.md

    1. Follow link for the Piece: [Click Here for the Piece](https://stephenroddy.github.io/58IndicesLangTrans/)

+   2. Wait for the page to load.

-   2. Press 'Play Index' to hear an index, view the waveform and see the translation.
+   3. Press 'Play Index' to hear an index, view the waveform and see the translation.

-   3. Press 'Play Index' again for another one.
+   4. Press 'Play Index' again for another one.

 [Click Here for the Piece](https://stephenroddy.github.io/58IndicesLangTrans/)